moby/moby/docs/reference/commandline/dockerd.md

   -H, --host list                             Daemon socket(s) to connect to
       --host-gateway-ip ip                    IP address that the special 'host-gateway' string in --add-host resolves to.
-                                              Defaults to the IP address of the default bridge --icc                                   Enable inter-container communication (default true)
+                                              Defaults to the IP address of the default bridge --http-proxy string                     HTTP proxy URL to use for outgoing traffic --https-proxy string                    HTTPS proxy URL to use for outgoing traffic --icc                                   Enable inter-container communication (default true)
       --init                                  Run an init in the container to forward signals and reap processes --init-path string                      Path to the docker-init binary